“It’s worse than a war. During the war, we weren’t so scared. We knew that we might be hit by a bullet, no one was safe from that. But now how can one

 Officials have often tried to attribute these crimes to Chechen fighters.
 However, it is inconceivable that ordinary criminals or Chechen rebel groups could so freely and openly stage the abduction and murder of hundreds of people without interference of the authorities in areas of Chechnya that have been under Russian control since early 2000.
 Thus, direct and circumstantial evidence points to forces under Kadyrov’s command and other Russian units.

-UPDATE: In 2013, Kremlin promulgated a new law, which attacks and restricts the activity of Human Rights organizations.
-Read more here Human Rights and Kremlin
+UPDATE: In 2013, Kremlin promulgated a law which restricts the activity of Human Rights organizations.
+More here Human Rights and Kremlin